-We have incurred net losses on a basis in accordance with U.S. GAAP for the years ended December 31, 2021, 2020 and 2019 and may incur such net losses in the future, which has had and could in the future continue to have a material adverse impact on our financial condition, operations, cash flow, and our ability to service our indebtedness and pay distributions to our stockholders.
+We have incurred net losses on a basis in accordance with GAAP for the years ended December 31, 2022, 2021 and 2020 and may incur such net losses in the future that could have a material adverse impact on our financial condition, operations, cash flow, and our ability to service our indebtedness and pay distributions to our stockholders.

-We have incurred net losses on a U.S. GAAP basis for the years ended December 31, 2021, 2020 and 2019 of \$2.5 million, \$10.4 million and \$11.4 million, respectively.
-Our losses can be attributed, in part, to non-cash expenses, such as depreciation and amortization, acquisition related expenses and impairment charges.
+We have incurred net losses on a GAAP basis for the years ended December 31, 2022, 2021 and 2020 of \$12.6 million, \$2.5 million and \$10.4 million, respectively and future net losses could have a material adverse impact on our financial condition, operations, cash flow, and our ability to service our indebtedness and pay distributions to our stockholders.